Landstar (LSTR)

 Covering billions of miles throughout North America, Landstar (NASDAQ:LSTR) is a transportation company specializing in freight and last-mile delivery services.

-- Customers postponed purchases of its products and services this cycle as its revenue declined by 8.9% annually over the last two years
+- Products and services are facing significant end-market challenges during this cycle as sales have declined by 8.9% annually over the last two years

 Why There Are Better Opportunities Than Landstar